Sonu-9999/Royal-Run/README.md

-# Speed Chase
+# ROYAL RUN

-**Speed Chase** is a fast-paced arcade-style game where quick reflexes and smart decision-making are the key to survival.
+**Royal Run** is a fast-paced arcade-style game where quick reflexes and smart decision-making are the key to survival.
 Your mission: Collect coins, grab rare apples, dodge obstacles, and keep your speed high enough to make it to the next checkpoint before time runs out!

 ---